DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture1.md

 > - whether there is some sort of claim in the contract is contingent on the outcome of the event

 - Derivative securities can be negotiated directly between parties OTC, or standardised contracts traded on trading venues:
 - Traditional exchanges, multilateral trading facilities (MTF) in Europe, and alternative trading systems (ATS) in the US.
-- Underlying assets include physical assets, fi nancial securities or instruments, fi nancial market indices or other variables, currencies, commodities, energy, other derivatives, etc.
+- Underlying assets include physical assets, financial securities or instruments, financial market indices or other variables, currencies, commodities, energy, other derivatives, etc.
 - The underlying assets can be physically deliverable in the contract, or the derivative security can be cash settled with no physical delivery of the underlying asset ever taking place.

-We now give a brief description of the above basic classes of derivatives: futures/forwards, options and swaps.
+We now give a brief description of the above basic classes of derivatives:
+- futures/forwards, options and swaps.

 > OTC:
 > - Individual financial institutions negotiating directly with very little regulation